Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Optimal Contract Design in Partial Information Asymmetry

 \begin{theorem} Given any VDD size sequence $\mathbf{S} = \{S_{j}\}_{j \in \mathcal{J}'}$ meeting $0\le S_{1} \le \cdots \le S_{J'} \le S_{\max}$, the unique optimal reward strategy $\mathbf{R}^*=\{R_{j}^*\}_{j \in \mathcal{J}'}$ is attained by: \begin{enumerate} \item $\forall j \notin \mathcal{J}'$, $R_{j}^*(\mathbf{S})=0$. \item $\forall j \in \mathcal{J}'$, we have

 \end{enumerate} \end{theorem}

 \begin{IEEEproof} Please refer to Appendix E. \end{IEEEproof}

-\emph{Remark.} Theorem 3 shows that the optimal reward positively correlates with UAV's shared VDD size, ensuring contractual fairness.
+\emph{Remark.} Theorem 3 shows that the optimal reward positively correlates with UAV's shared VDD size, thereby ensuring reward fairness.
 The BF constraint in (\ref{eq:4-BF}) can be simplified as $\sum\nolimits_{j=1}^{J'} {N_j R_j} = \Omega$.
 The proof is similar to that of Lemma~\ref{lemma2-1-2}.

 According to Theorems 2--3, the original Problem 2 can be rewritten into the following simplified form.

 \emph{\textbf{Problem} 2-1 (Simplified Problem 2 with reduced BF, IR, and IC constraints):}